adaapp/primers-portfolio-e457/README.md

 * The quantity variable had to be an integer
 * The user input has to be a float
 * Create an exit condition from the loop when zero is entered

-The biggest challenge with primer 2 was to ensure the while loop created.
+* Addition of shopping tax and the total

-include <iomanip>  //setprecision method to occur for rounding to 2 decimal places
+* Round the subtotal to two decimal places

+### Reflection

+The biggest challenge with primer 2 was to ensure the while loop conditions were correct according to the user's input.
+For example, the while loop had to have the quantity < 0 conditon.
+This was due to the quantity declared as a variable set to 1.
+Therefore, the iteration would occur in the program and produce the prompt questions to the user.
+From there on, I had to ensure to break the loop once the user entered the integer zero to the console.

+However, the while loop produced less runtime bugs once the while loop was further developed.
+Moreover, an additon to the code was the header file.
+In C++, one header file to add was the include <iomanip>.
+As a result, the method of setprecision could now round the subtotal to 2 decimal places.

+---

 ### Primer 3 - Password complexity checker

+To help complete this challenge I needed to break the overall problem down into the following main tasks:

+* A while loop to repeat the question after user input

 significance of header files in C++ refactoring and purpose is to break the code